INLIBRA/google-homepage/README.md

 # google-homepage

-This page will be identical to the google.com page
+This page will be identical to the google.com home page.